aa18514/Python/auto_keras_magic/readme.md

 * It seems like AutoKeras does not support architectures such as ResNet.
 * Cifar-100 suffers from very low test and train performance as compared to the baseline model
 * There is limited support in Keras for things like plotting the 'ROC Curve' with multiple classes
+* Things such as transfer learning become more difficult to achieve

 ## Issues
 At this point in time, there are some issues with the Windows version of